OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ###### Repackaging

 Every debugger-enabled process runs an extra thread for handling JDWP protocol packets.
-This thread is started only for apps that have the <code>android:debuggable="true"</code> tag set in their manifest file's <code>&lt;application&gt;</code> element.
+This thread is started only for apps that have the `android:debuggable="true"` tag set in their manifest file's `&lt;application&gt;` element.
 This is the typical configuration of Android devices shipped to end users.

 When reverse engineering apps, you'll often have access to the target app's release build only.
 Release builds aren't meant to be debugged—after all, that's the purpose of *debug builds*.
-If the system property <code>ro.debuggable</code> is set to "0," Android disallows both JDWP and native debugging of release builds.
+If the system property `ro.debuggable` is set to "0," Android disallows both JDWP and native debugging of release builds.
 Although this is easy to bypass, you're still likely to encounter limitations, such as a lack of line breakpoints.
 Nevertheless, even an imperfect debugger is still an invaluable tool— being able to inspect the run time state of a program makes understanding the program *a lot* easier.

 To "convert" a release build into a debuggable build, you need to modify a flag in the app's manifest file.
 This modification breaks the code signature, so you'll also have to re-sign the altered APK archive.

 To re-sign, you first need a code-signing certificate.
-If you have built a project in Android Studio before, the IDE has already created a debug keystore and certificate in <code>$HOME/.android/debug.keystore</code>.
+If you have built a project in Android Studio before, the IDE has already created a debug keystore and certificate in `$HOME/.android/debug.keystore`.
 The default password for this keystore is "android," and the key is called "androiddebugkey."

-The standard Java distribution includes <code>keytool</code> for managing keystores and certificates.
+The standard Java distribution includes `keytool` for managing keystores and certificates.
 You can create your own signing certificate and key, then add it to the debug keystore:

 ```
 $ keytool -genkey -v -keystore ~/.android/debug.keystore -alias signkey -keyalg RSA -keysize 2048 -validity 20000
 ```

 After the certificate is available, you can repackage the UnCrackable-Level1.apk according to the following steps.
 Note that the Android Studio build tools directory must be in the path.
-It is located at <code>[SDK-Path]/build-tools/[version]</code>.
-The <code>zipalign</code> and <code>apksigner</code> tools are in this directory.
+It is located at `[SDK-Path]/build-tools/[version]`.
+The `zipalign` and `apksigner` tools are in this directory.
-1. Use <code>apktool</code> to unpack the app and decode AndroidManifest.xml:
+1. Use `apktool` to unpack the app and decode AndroidManifest.xml:

 ```bash
 $ apktool d --no-src UnCrackable-Level1.apk